Legitcoder/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 5. What is the runtime complexity of the provided code in `names.py`?

-O(n^2) because it uses a nested for loop of both arrays comparing each element n times while iterating through the same
+O(n^2) because it uses a nested for loop of both arrays comparing each element individually to every element of the other array and incrementing the index and doing it all over again.

 6. What is the space complexity of the provided code in `names.py`?